 Use your information technology skills to push the boundaries of what is possible in artistic practice.
 From innovative design tools to digital artistic expression, you have the opportunity to take advantage of the growing intersection of IT and art.

 A thorough understanding of the theory, tools and techniques of information technology combines well with visual arts.
 Use your creative talents to shape the future of multimedia or games development, or use the theories and technical aspects of information technology to broaden your impact in the visual arts.

-F2003 Bachelor of Fine Art is a specialist course that develops through theme studies in history and theory, drawing, and fine art knowledge and practice.
-In the visual arts specialisations, these will come together in the form of a graduand exhibition normally developed during the final two studio units in the third year of the course.
+Bachelor of Fine Art is a specialist course that develops through theme studies in history and theory, drawing, and fine art knowledge and practice.
+In the visual arts specialisation, these will come together in the form of a graduand exhibition normally developed during the final two studio units in the course.